RobFaie/rob-mccloud/content/about.md

 ---
 title: "About Rob"
-date: 2019-06-10T17:15:00+10:00
+date: 2020-05-04T17:27:00+10:00
 draft: false
 ---

-Melbourne based DevOps Engineer at [Readify].
+Melbourne based Senior Developer at [Telstra Purple].

-I work in the Tech Telstra Platforms team enabling all of [Readify] & [Kloud] by automating everything and ensuring our people have the tools they need to succeed.
-The team is growing so [join.readify.net][JoinLink]
+I work in the Telstra Purple DevSecOps team enabling all of [Telstra Purple] by automating everything and ensuring our people have the tools they need to succeed.
+The team is growing so [join.purple.telstra.com][JoinLink]

 Daily Toolchain: